tock/tock/doc/reference/trd-hil-design.md

 10. Blocking APIs are not general: use them sparingly, if at all.
 11. `initialize()` methods, when needed, should be in a separate trait and invoked in an instantiating Component.
-12. Traits that can trigger callbacks can have a `set_client` method.
+12. Traits that can trigger callbacks should have a `set_client` method.
 13. Use generic lifetimes where possible, except for buffers used in split-phase operations, which should be `'static`.